Why Every Mom Needs A Postpartum Care Kit

 Especially if you have a vaginal delivery, going to the restroom may be a little scary and painful the first few times.

-Your hospital will give you stool softeners while you in the maternity department.
+Your hospital will give you stool softeners while you are in the maternity department.
 Some doctors will even prescribe stool softeners for you.

 It is also amazing that they are not laxatives so you aren’t going to the restroom as many times as your newborn.